siddou/siddou.github.io/_posts/2019-03-12-aws-certified-Solutions-architect.md

   - A - Arm-based workloads
   - U - Bare Metal

-##### Let's Get Our Hands Dirty With EC2 - Part 2

-- Termination Protection is **turned off** by default, you must turn it on.
-- On an EBS-backed instance, the **default action is for the root EBS volume to be deleted** when the instance is terminated.
-- EBS Root Volumes of your DEFAULT AMI's cannot be encrypted.
-You can also use a third tool (such as bit locker etc) to encrypt the root volume, or this can be done when creating AMI's (lab to follow) in the AWS console or using the API.
-- Additional volumes can be encrypted

 ##### Security Groups Basics

 - All Inbound traffic is blocked by default.